daniela0321/flare-docs/Content/data-management.md

 There are several frameworks that help to understand the data management comprehensively and see relationships between its components.
 Understanding the wider context of data management helps you to make better decisions about where to focus as you improve practices within and across these functions.

-The DAMA-DMBOK Framework [1] defines the Data Management Knowledge Areas (DAMA Wheel).
+The DAMA-DMBOK Framework [1] defines the different knowledge areas of data management (DAMA Wheel).
 In addition, the framework includes detail related to people, processes, and technology, and shows the relationship between these three.

-## 2. Knowledge Areas of Data Management
+The DAMA Wheel has been used as a starting point in the following section on data management domains.

-The DAMA Wheel defines the different knowledge areas of data management:
+## 2. Data Management Domains

 ### 2.1 Data Governance